Rosemont–La Petite-Patrie

 ÉTIENNE-DESMARTEAU DISTRICT

-1. Focus on the development of intergenerational activities.
+1. Focus on developing intergenerational activities.

 SAINT-ÉDOUARD DISTRICT